 - Familiarize yourself with the bike: Before you take your e-bike out for a ride, grab some time to familiarize yourself with the controls and features.
 This includes understanding how the motor and pedal-assist system works, as well as how to adjust the settings.

 - Monitor your battery life: Pay attention to your battery life and make sure you don’t run out of power mid-ride, adjusting the assistance level as needed.
 Plan your route according to your battery capacity and be sure to charge your battery at the end of your ride.

 - Start with a low level of assistance: When you first start riding an e-bike, or even when taking off from a full stop, start with a low level of assistance to get used to the bike’s handling and how it responds to your pedaling.

 - Use your gears: The motor is there simply to add a bit of power to each pedal stroke so you still need to use your gears as you would a normal bike.
 For example, switching to a lower gear before coming to a full stop in anticipation of starting off again.

 Electric bikes at Skedaddle

-We welcome electric bikes on a selection of our tours where the terrain is suitable and these bikes are available.
-They are currently available to rent on a selection of European and UK leisure holidays, as well as on a selection of our long-haul Cycling Adventures, where you are also welcome to bring your own (please note, most airlines won’t carry e-bike batteries, so it’s worth checking your travel arrangements in advance).
-E-bikes are not currently available to rent on any of our Road Cycling holidays and we are not currently accepting guests bringing their own e-bikes on these tours except under very exceptional circumstances.
+We welcome e-bikes on a selection of our tours where the terrain is suitable and the bikes are readily available.
+They are currently available to rent or you are also welcome to bring your own on the majority of our European and UK leisure holidays, as well as on a selection of our long-haul Cycling Adventures.
+Please note, most airlines won’t carry e-bike batteries, so it’s worth checking your travel arrangements in advance.

 Ready to go the extra mile?
 In short, electric bikes offer you a great way to make cycling easier and more enjoyable!
 Check out our full range of cycling tours with electric bikes available here and find out for yourself.